venkatram-dev/ml_spring_board/writeup.md

 # 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?
 <br>
 <br>
-As per the theoeretical concepts, camera is good for classification of objects and for perceiving 2d structures and images like stop sign.
+As per the theoretical concepts, camera is good for classification of objects and for perceiving 2d structures and images like stop sign.
 Lidar is good for range measurement, performs much better in dark lighting conditions.
 Lidar is also supposed to be better in fog,rain.
-As we can see each has its pros.
+As we can see each sensor has its pros.
-So, theoretically having multiple sensors like camer and lidar will increase the overall accuracy and safety of the self driving systems.
+So, theoretically having multiple sensors like camera and lidar will increase the overall accuracy and safety of the self driving systems.
 <br>
-As per the results from the project,rmse did decrease for majority of the tracks when using camera-lidar fusion instead of the lidar-only tracking.
+As per the results from the project, rmse did decrease for majority of the tracks when using camera-lidar fusion instead of the lidar-only tracking.
-Also while observing the tracking visualization, the ghost track seemed to disappear faster and out of range tracks were deleted faster using the camera-lidar fusion.
+Also while observing the tracking visualization, the ghost tracks seemed to disappear faster and out of range tracks were deleted faster using the camera-lidar fusion.

-Both theoretically and practically there are benefits in camera-lidar fusion compared to lidar-only tracking
+Both theoretically and practically(based on project results) there are benefits in camera-lidar fusion compared to lidar-only tracking
 <br>
 <br>
 # 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?